Feral cat: Diet

 Feral cats are either mesopredators (mid-ranking predators) or apex predators (top predators) in local ecosystems.
 They prey on a wide variety of both vertebrates and invertebrates, and typically prefer smaller animals with body weights under 100 g, particularly mammals, birds, and lizards.
 Their global prey spectrum encompasses over 1,000 species; the most commonly observed were the house mouse, European rabbit, black rat, house sparrow, and common blackbird.

 In Australia, they prey on introduced species like the European rabbit and house mouse, and on native rodents and marsupials, particularly the common ringtail possum.

-In the United States some people advocate for feral cats as a means to control pigeons and invasive rodents like the house mouse and brown rat, however these cosmopolitan species co-evolved with cats in human-disturbed environments, and so have an advantage over native rodents in evading cat predation.
+In the United States some people advocate for feral cats as a means to control pigeons and invasive rodents like the house mouse and brown rat, although these cosmopolitan species co-evolved with cats in human-disturbed environments and so have an advantage over native rodents in evading cat predation.
 Studies in California showed that 67% of the mice killed by cats were native species, and that areas near feral cat colonies actually have larger house mouse populations, but fewer birds and native rodents.

 Though cats usually prey on animals less than half their size, a feral cat in Australia was photographed killing an adult pademelon of around the cat's weight at 4 kg.

 African feral cats have been observed directly pilfering milk from the elephant seal's teat.